 The Equal Employment Opportunity Commission (EEOC) updated its vaccine guidance on December 16, 2020.
-It's reasonable to expect additional updates in 2021, but for now, this is the guidance in terms of what you the employer may (or may not) require in terms of the vaccine in your workplace.
+It's reasonable to expect additional updates in 2021, but for now, the EEOC is the place to go for guidance in terms of what you the employer may (or may not) require in terms of the vaccine in your workplace.